 Salinity is required to initialize ocean models that provide ocean forecasts and predict ocean circulations (which are largely density driven).
 Salinity is usually derived from measurements of the conductivity of seawater.
 Some instruments provide the salinity directly (through internal calculations) and others provide the conductivity, temperature and depth required to calculate the salinity.
 Salinity measurements are based on the practical salinity scale using the empirical relationship between the salinity and conductivity of seawater (although a new international thermodynamic equation of seawater-2010 (TEOS-10) was recently endorsed by the Intergovernmental Oceanographic Commission of UNESCO through its Assembly Resolution XXV-7).
-The salinity units are reported in practical salinity unit.
-Measurement of conductivity is carried by two types of sensing methodology: a) by using a inductive coil to sense the amount of conductive ions, and b) to take a known amount of sea water in a glass tube and measure the conductivity by measuring the change in resistance of the platinum electrode.
+The salinity units are reported in practical salinity unitsunit.
+Measurement of conductivity is carried by two types of sensing methodology: a) by using a inductive coil to sense the amount of conductivity by measuring the change in resistance of the platinum electrode.
 Bio fouling in the instrument is a limiting factor to provide an accurate salinity measurement from the moored buoy.